 Seven Generations Energy is a low-supply cost energy producer dedicated to stakeholder service, responsible development and generating strong returns from its liquids-rich Kakwa River Project in northwest Alberta.
 7G’s corporate office is in Calgary, its operations headquarters is in Grande Prairie and its shares trade on the TSX under the symbol VII.

-Further information on Seven Generations is available on the company’s website: www.7genergy.com, or by contacting:
+Further information on Seven Generations is available on the company’s website: www.7genergy.com.

 Non-IFRS Financial Measures